 Here are three of the best SEO competitor analysis strategies:

 A keyword analysis is a fundamental aspect of SEO competitor analysis.
-By understanding the keywords your competitors are targeting, you can identify valuable opportunities and refine your own keyword strategy.
+By understanding the keywords your competitors target, you can identify valuable opportunities and refine your keyword strategy.

 Here’s how you can approach keyword research:

 - Competitive Keywords: Use tools like SEMrush, Ahrefs, or Google Keyword Planner to determine the keywords your competitors are ranking for.
 Analyze your organic and paid keywords to understand your target audience and their industries.

 - Keyword Relevance: Assess the relevance of competitor keywords to your business and industry.
 Search for keywords that match your target audience and business goals.

 - Keyword Difficulty: Calculate ranking difficulty for specific keywords, considering factors such as search volume, level of competition, and authority of ranking websites.
 Focus on keywords with a good balance of search volume and reasonable competition.